Purpose

 - The krshd daemon attempts to validate the user using the following

-- makes sure that Kerberos 5 is a valid authentication method if
+steps: - makes sure that Kerberos 5 is a valid authentication method if

 the incoming ticket is a Kerberos 5 ticket.
 Likewise, if the incoming